embedded-iota/iota-iot-network-protocol/README.md

 ### Step 2
 A Gateway gets the new added Member of the NodeGroup by a Status Refresh Request.

+## Sensor Data Refresh Request
+A Gateway requests every x seconds the NodeGroups Sensor Data.
+These requests is called Sensor Data Refresh Requests.

+# Access Data, Services or Goods

 ## Getting Sensor Data
-A Gateway keeps track of the prices of the sensor data.
+A Gateway keeps track of the prices of the sensor data within its Status Refresh Requests.
+It only accepts incoming Sensor Data Requests with the correct price.